-MOOC Clears Pathway for Personalized Learning Environments
+MOOC Clears Pathway for Personalized Learning Environments and Curriculum

 Canada’s Fanshawe College Creates Incubator as Test Bed for Core Curriculum

 Canada’s Fanshawe College has taken an innovative approach that is proving quite successful.
 Stepping outside of the traditional credited environment has enabled them to pilot revolutionary ideas.
 What does this look like and how are the outcomes impacting their offerings across multiple disciplines?
 Let’s find out!

 Taking an innovative approach, Fanshawe designed a self-directed flexible Massive Open Online Course (MOOC) with time management and student outcomes in mind.
 The six-week course was built modularly with optional activities.
 Instead of having one exit point, there are four variable outcomes.
 Students select the level of accomplishment they wish to pursue depending on their goals.

 The four exit points are Green, Silver, Gold, and Platinum.
 The Green level offers bare minimum requirements and weekly quizzes.
 Silver includes more specific topics with discussion groups.
 The Gold level has more practical applications such as conducting an audit and Platinum offers more extended projects.

 For the pilot, Fanshawe chose the subject of sustainability in the areas of construction, architecture, design and urban planning.
 This engineering course has a main core component surrounded by microelements, advanced modules, and bonus activities.
 Students pursue what they want to learn more about and can also raise or lower their benchmark level as they progress through the course.
 “Intelligent Agents” respond to certain student actions.
 What did Fanshawe College learn from this pilot and how have outcomes been applied across other disciplines?